OpenCyphal-Garage/libcyphal/docs/design/readme.md

 #### Execution flow and the runner interface

 The execution flow is modeled after this proposal: https://forum.opencyphal.org/t/design-review-execution-model-for-libcyphal/1918.
-The entire LibCyphal API is non-blocking except for the `IRunner` interface.
-Methods may schedule operations to be performed asynchronously, e.g., enqueue data to transmit.
-Scheduled operations are then executed in the background through periodic servicing via the `IRunnable` interface, which offers a single method `IRunnable::run(IPollSet& poll_set)`.
+The entire LibCyphal API is non-blocking.
+Some methods may schedule operations to be performed asynchronously, e.g., enqueue data to transmit; such scheduled operations are executed in the background through periodic servicing via the `IRunnable` interface, which provides method `IRunnable::run(IPollSet& poll_set)`.

-Per the referenced proposal, basic baremetal systems may invoke `IRunnable::run` at a fixed (high) rate without IO blocking/multiplexing, while more sophisticated multi-process systems may perform blocking.
-Theoretically, multi-threaded systems may run one IRunnable per thread to minimize contention, albeit this will require additional locking inside the library; at the moment, this usage scenario is not supported.
+Per the referenced proposal, basic baremetal systems may invoke `IRunnable::run` at a fixed (high) rate without IO blocking/multiplexing, while more sophisticated multi-process systems may minimize the polling rate by waiting for the relevant file descriptors to become ready; the set of the file descriptors of interest is communicated to the entity responsible for calling the `run` method via `IPollSet` described below.
+Theoretically, multi-threaded systems may run one `IRunnable` per thread to minimize contention and overhead, albeit this will require additional locking inside the library; at the moment, this usage scenario is not yet supported.

 The `IPollSet` provides the ability for a runnable item to specify a platform resource it is blocked on.
-This allows the external layers to suspend execution of the thread managing the current `IRunnable` after the last call to `run` until the underlying resource is ready to be handled.
+This allows the external layers to suspend execution of the thread managing the current `IRunnable` (or set thereof) after the last call to `run` until the underlying resource is ready to be handled.
 The poll set is defined approximately as follows:

 ```c++
 class IPollSet